Istani/pygame_roguelike/README.md

 # Bugs
 - Sometimes enemy tremble because the change direction on each frame.
-- player projectiles move with the player.
 - No third try when playing (Respawn player Bug).

-### Sound design
+# Sound design
 - eat sound for picking up items that restore live points.
+- item dropped sound

 ## Done (but still not perfect)
 - Health bars